Osaka Biotech & Pharma Networking Events - Webinar schedule

 Friday, December 1 Canada British Columbia day

-by Ms. Cecile Lacombe / Executive Director for LS Strategy, Life Sciences & Biomanufacturing Unit at Ministry of Jobs, Economic Development and Innovation (JEDI)
+by Ministry of Jobs, Economic Development and Innovation (JEDI)

 Video on demand: Yes